 According to the American Medical Technologists, the requirement for licensure and certification for laboratory assistants varies by state, so students should research licensing requirements on their state's department of health website.
 Most employers seek candidates who hold a national certification by a professional certifying organization and a phlebotomy certification.

 Laboratory assistant certification requires documented academic experience and typically a specific number of didactic and clinical laboratory hours, along with a computer-based examination testing areas, such as microbiology, phlebotomy, quality control, hematology and ethics.
 An application with the candidate's basic information, work experience and academic recommendation must be completed, along with the appropriate testing fee.
 Candidates must not have a prior criminal history with a felony conviction.

-Graduates of the laboratory assistant training program have several opportunities to stay informed in their field.
-The American Society for Clinical Laboratory Science, (www.ascls.org), offers a wealth of material on their website regarding scholarships, news, career opportunities, web courses and continuing education.
+Additionally, graduates of the laboratory assistant training program have several opportunities to stay informed in their field.
+The American Society for Clinical Laboratory Science (www.ascls.org), offers a wealth of material on their website regarding scholarships, news, career opportunities, web courses and continuing education.
 The American Medical Technologists, (www.amt1.com), hosts a national conference providing workshops and lectures to enhance professional development and provide continuing education.
 Additionally, some lab assistants will work in entry-level positions to gain experience before enrolling into a graduate program.

 Laboratory assistant training programs can be found at the certificate level in a variety of settings, usually requiring a high school diploma or equivalent.
 Graduates may need to attain licensure or professional certification before becoming a laboratory assistant, depending on the state in which they wish to practice.